Life insurance for Paraplegics.

 Can I qualify for life insurance if I’ve been diagnosed with Paraplegia?

 Yes, individuals who have been diagnosed with Paraplegia can and often will be able to qualify for a traditional term or whole life insurance policy.
-The only problem is, that because suffering from Paraplegia can potentially increase one’s risks at developing other pre-existing medical conditions which could play a role in determining your eligibility for coverage, most (if not all) life insurance companies will want to know more about your situation before they will be willing to make any kind of definitive decisions about your life insurance application.
+The only problem is, that because suffering from Paraplegia can potentially increase one’s risks at developing other pre-existing medical conditions which could play a role in determining your eligibility for coverage, most (if not all) of the best life insurance companies (in our humble opinion) will want to know more about your situation before they will be willing to make any kind of definitive decisions about your life insurance application.

 Why do life insurance companies care if I’ve been diagnosed with Paraplegia?

 The main reasons why a life insurance company is going to “care” that you have been diagnosed with Paraplegia is because they are going to want to know if you are potentially at risk of developing some of the more serious complications associated with Paraplegia as well as learn how “well” you are dealing with our injury/condition.

 For this reason…

 We wanted to take a moment and just briefly discuss exactly what it means to be diagnosed as a Paraplegic as well as discuss some of the most common symptoms/complications of this condition so that we can gain a better understanding of exactly what a life insurance underwriter will be looking for when making his or her decision about your life insurance application.